Mruzik1/Mruzik1/README.md

 ## About Me
 - 🎓 I hold a bachelor's degree in AI and pursuing master's.
-- 💼 I work for Dell Technologies as an MLOps Intern.
+- 💼 I work for Dell Technologies as an MLOps Engineer.
 - 🌐 I'm multilingual, speaking English, Ukrainian, Russian, and Slovak.

 ## Skills